 How to Recover from Homeschool Burnout

 Does this sound like you?
-Are you exhausted from all you do as a homeschool mom or do you need help in recovering from homeschool burnout?
+Are you exhausted from all you do as a homeschool mom or do you want to avoid homeschool burnout?
 Here are tips that have helped me to recover from homeschool burnout.

 1. Restore your relationship with God.